ciscoheat/sveltekit-rate-limiter/README.md

 A modular rate limiter for password resets, account registration, etc. Use in your `page.server.ts` files, or `hooks.server.ts`.

+Uses an in-memory cache, but can be swapped for something else.
+Same for limiters, which are plugins.
+See the [source file](https://github.com/ciscoheat/sveltekit-rate-limiter/blob/main/src/lib/rateLimiter.ts) for interfaces.

 ```ts
 import { RateLimiter } from 'sveltekit-rate-limiter';